Y Pwyllgor Newid Hinsawdd, Amgylchedd a Materion Gwledig - Y Bumed Senedd

 Natural Resources Wales

-Lesley Griffiths MS Gweinidog yr Amgylchedd, Ynni a Materion Gwledig
+Lesley Griffiths Gweinidog yr Amgylchedd, Ynni a Materion Gwledig

 Minister for Environment, Energy and Rural Affairs